ebamberg/research-projects-ml/README.md

 The repository doesn't contains productivity ready code.The projects are mostly code based on tutorial and getting started blogs I played around out of interest and curiosity.

 Two notable projects: the finetuning of LLama 3.1 and the implementation of Control Nets with diffusers.
+- CrewAI - Agents with the CrewAI Framework
+- Document Clustering
+- Run LLM's in Google Colab with Ollama
 - LLM Finetuning of LLama 3.1
 - Diffusers - How to Use Control Nets
 - Running MLFlow server/UI on Google colab